Romancing SaGa 3: Synopsis

 In the game's backstory, an event called the Rise of Morastrum occurs once every three centuries; a solar eclipse occurs, with every newborn of that year except one destined to die; this survivor is called the Child of Destiny and receives great power.
-600 years prior, the Child of Destiny became an evil ruler called the Archfiend, while 300 years prior the Child of Destiny was a good hero called the Matriarch who toppled the Archfiend.
+600 years prior, the Child of Destiny became an evil ruler called the Archfiend, while 300 years prior the Child of Destiny was a hero called the Matriarch who toppled the Archfiend.
 Prior to the game's opening, the Rise of Morastrum occurs again, and people begin seeking the Child of Destiny to discover their eventual fate.
-The eight main characters, all known to each other, set out on their own quests and end up involved in the hunt for the Child of Destiny.
-They are Julian Nohl, a reckless and just swordsman; the tomboyish Ellen Carson; the shy Sarah Carson; Thomas Bent, friend to Julian, Ellen and Sarah; Monika Ausbach, sister to the Marquis of Loanne; Monika's brother Mikhail Ausbach von Loanne; Katarina Lauran, Monika's attendant; and Khalid, a wandering mercenary.
-They all cross paths in the village of Sinon.
-Other recruitable characters include: The Minstrel, a bard, Fullbright XXIII, head of the Fullbright Firm, Muse, heir of the Claudius family, Tatyana Rzhyev, youngest daughter of the Rzhyev family, Charl, an ex-Runeblade warrior, Nora, a blacksmith, Ward, a mountain man, Paul, an adventurer, Herman, a pirate, Leonid, a vampire, Robin, a masked hero, Stand-In Robin, substitute hero when Robin himself isnt around, Undine, magic teacher, Peony, a fairy, Tiberius, a head priest of The Divine Order, Flurry, an animated snowman, Boston, a lobster-man, Rukh, an elephant-man, Bai Meinyang, a magician from the East, Zhi Ling, Bai Meinyang's student and Yang Fan, an army general.
+The eight main characters, all known or acquainted with each other, set out on their own quests and end up involved in the hunt for the Child of Destiny.
+The eight are Julian Nohl, a reckless and just swordsman; the tomboyish Ellen Carson; Sarah Carson, Ellen's shy younger sister; Thomas Bent, a fledgling businessman; Mikhail Ausbach von Loanne, the current Marquis of Loanne; Monika Ausbach, Mikhail's sister; Katarina Lauran, Monika's attendant and guardian of a relic of the Matriarch; and Khalid, a wandering mercenary exiled from his homeland.

 During their journey, the chosen protagonist learns that the Rise of Morastrum is tied to a realm called the Abyss and its ruling Four Sinistrals, which creates the heralding eclipse to manifest their power through the Child of Destiny.
 The Matriarch's birth and rise to heroism prompted the Sinistrals' fall, but with the latest Rise of Morastrum the Abyss Gates linking their realm to the world open again.
-It is also revealed that this time, two Children of Destiny have been born; Sarah and one referred to as the "Young Boy".
+It is also revealed that this time, two Children of Destiny have been born; Sarah and a man referred to as the "Young Boy".
 The chosen protagonist and their party close the Abyss Gates and defeat the Sinistral clones sent through to wreak havoc in the world.
-Sarah tries to sacrifice herself to the Abyss to maintain peace until the next Rise of Morastrum, but the party and the Young Boy follow through a surviving Abyss Gate.
+Depending on the chosen character, one of the Children will attempt to sacrifice themselves to the Abyss to maintain peace until the next Rise of Morastrum, but the party and the other Child follow through a surviving Abyss Gate.
 In the Abyss, Sarah and the Young Boy combine their powers, awakening Oblivion, a being embodying the Abyss's power.
-Oblivion's death decimates reality, but the benevolence of Sarah and the Young Boy use Oblivion's energy to restore and remake the world, now free of the Rise of Morastrum.
+Oblivion's death decimates reality, but Sarah and the Young Boy use their power to restore the world.